jira-30/MEDASSIST/README.md

 # MedAssist: Multimodal Clinical AI Assistant

 MedAssist is an interactive RAG-based application that helps doctors quickly understand a patient's medical history.
-Doctors can upload prescriptions, lab reports, and clinical notes — as PDFs, scanned images, text files, or tables — and MedAssist analyzes the full set of documents to generate a patient summary, surface a preliminary diagnosis suggestion through an interactive chatbot, and let doctors schedule a video call appointment directly with the patient.
+Doctors can upload prescriptions, lab reports, and clinical notes as PDFs, scanned images, text files, or tables.
+MedAssist analyzes the full set of documents to generate a patient summary, surface a preliminary diagnosis suggestion through an interactive chatbot, and let doctors schedule a video call appointment directly with the patient.

 ## What It Does